Calculate Your BMI

 - • Body composition: Muscle vs. fat distribution

-- • Age factors: Muscle mass naturally decreases with age
+- • Age factors: Muscle mass decreases with age

-- • Sex differences: Women naturally have higher body fat percentages
+- • Sex differences: Women have higher body fat

-- • Ethnic variations: Different populations have varying body composition patterns
+- • Ethnic variations: Different body composition patterns

 - • Bone density: Skeletal structure affects weight